NandyArnold/NandyArnold/README.md

 - 👋 Hi, I’m @NandyArnold
 - 👀 I’m interested in ...
-Web Dev, Physics, Astronomy, Philosophy... science in general !
+GameDev, Physics, Astronomy, Philosophy... science in general !
 - 🌱 I’m currently learning ...
-Frontend web dev and how to deal with github, vscode and many many many other things T_T
+Game Dev using Unity
 - 📫 How to reach me ...

 <!---